ramonpeter/EventGAN/README.rst

 * Use of a **LorentzVector** layer to implement on-shell conditions.
 * Adds JS-Regularizer to the discriminator objective (Roth et al, 2017).
-* Adds Maximum mean discrepancy (MMD) to capture resonances.
+* Adds maximum mean discrepancy (MMD) to capture resonances.

 Paper